 - Marketing promotion schedule (frequency of emails, social posts, etc.)

 - SEO -you'll want to create your holiday promotion landing pages a minimum of three months in advance to start working its way up Google's results page.
-Many of my clients kept a Black Friday or Cyber Monday landing page up year-round and updated it when it was time.
+Many of my clients kept a Black Friday or Cyber Monday landing page year-round and updated it when it was time.

 - Paid Search - you can run them the week of the event, but you probably want to plan the ads and budget out at least a month in advance.